Cyklon3000/svg2/README.md

 ## The Objective

-I wanted to convert `SVGs` into diffrent image formats.
+I wanted to convert `SVGs` into different image formats.

 ## The Problem / Why